 After describing Ethereum 2.0 as our generation's elder game of economic penalties, it may seem like there is nothing left to say.
 However, there is one bonus side-mission left; one more extension pack meant to give you a unique means of reading our new interplanetary plays.

-For eight weeks, we've been discussing the play of complementary opposites, extending our awareness of the spectrum of consciousness and examining more intimately the trade-offs we make in every moment.
+For seven weeks, we've been discussing the play of complementary opposites, extending our awareness of the spectrum of consciousness and examining more intimately the trade-offs we make in every moment.
 But what, really, are these opposites?
 What informs their opposite-ness?
 What is the real nature of their relationship?

-The opposition is, at it were, between container and contained, between the background and the stage, between the field and the players moving on it.
+The opposition is, as it were, between container and contained, between the background and the stage, between the field and the players moving on it.
 The good and the evil play their opposing parts on the field which remains neutral and indifferent and "open" or "empty".
 It is like rain that falls on the just and the unjust. -- Daisetz Suzuki

 “Out beyond ideas of wrongdoing and rightdoing there is a field.
 I'll meet you there.
 When the soul lies down in that grass the world is too full to talk about.” -- Jalāl ad-Dīn Muhammad Rūmī